 Of all the metabolic enzymes, the enzymes produced by the cytochrome P450 (CYP450) gene group are among the most important.
 They make up 70 to 80 percent of enzymes involved in drug metabolism.

-However, the CYP450 gene group contains thousands of naturally-occurring genetic variants.
+However, there are thousands of naturally-occurring genetic variants.
 If you have a genetic variant or mutation for a CYP450 gene, you may metabolize certain drugs, such as psychiatric medications, differently than normal metabolizers.

 Underlying health conditions can also influence your drug metabolic rate.
 Some conditions at greater risk of this are chronic liver disorders, kidney dysfunction, or advanced heart failure.